 - Click Checkout.

-- Click Cash, and then press Enter.
+- Click Cash, then press Enter.

 - Swipe the gift card to activate it.